text-generation-inference documentation

 -H 'Content-Type: application/json'

 Note: In Llava-v1.6-Mistral-7B, an image usually accounts for 2000 input tokens.
 For example, an image of size 512x512 is represented by 2800 tokens.
 Thus, max-input-tokens must be larger than the number of tokens associated with the image.
 Otherwise the image may be truncated.
-We set BASE_IMAGE_TOKENS=2048 as the default image token value.
-This is the minimum value of max-input-tokens.
-You can override the environment variable BASE_IMAGE_TOKENS to change this value.
-The warmup will generate graphs with input length from BASE_IMAGE_TOKENS to max-input-tokens.
-For Llava-v1.6-Mistral-7B, the value of max-batch-prefill-tokens is 16384, which is calcualted as follows: prefill_batch_size = max-batch-prefill-tokens / max-input-tokens.
+The value of max-batch-prefill-tokens is 16384, which is calculated as follows: prefill_batch_size = max-batch-prefill-tokens / max-input-tokens.

 How to Benchmark Performance